 How to Participate

-If you would like to participate in a co-op, you must first register on CSO and attend a Co-op information Session for details.
+If you would like to participate in a co-op, you must first activate your Handshake account AND attend a Co-op information Session for details.

 Advantages to Registering for the Co-op Course while working a Co-op Assignment

 - The course may help you keep full-time status with the university when not enrolled, or taking less than a full load of classes.

 - It is free!
 The zero credit Co-op Record course costs you nothing!